silvio3105/Rules3105/README.md

 ### C++ over C!

 I prefer to use C++ over C, but only parts of C++ that do not induce runtime overhead and bloat, eg., classes, namespaces, templates and enum classes!
-CRTP pattern for driver.
+CRTP pattern for drivers.

 ### Code layout